CredentialCompassJump to FAQ

 1. 1.
 Meet California eligibility requirements for Civil Engineer licensure.

-4. 4.
-Submit your application to the Department of Consumer Affairs~Board for Professional Engineers, Land Surveyors, and Geologists.
+6. 6.
+Submit the application to Department of Consumer Affairs~Board for Professional Engineers, Land Surveyors, and Geologists and monitor board communications.

 Salary Insights in California